 organisms within the pile.
 If it is low in browns and it becomes a compacted mess which air cannot penetrate anaerobic micro-organisms take over and produce a smelly mess often found if too much grass is composted.
 Examples of browns include cardboard and

-shredded computer paper from the house and, from the garden, potato, pea, and bean hulms, stems of brassicas and hedge clippings (preferably shredded)
+shredded computer paper from the house and, from the garden, potato, pea, and bean hulms, stems of brassicas and hedge clippings (preferably shredded) and woodchip.

-There are various methods for calculating the Green: Brown ratio
+There are various methods for calculating the Green:

-prevent the Greens becoming wet and smelly.
+to prevent the Greens becoming wet and smelly.
 Group one consists of those that rot quickly e.g. grass clippings, comfrey, nettles, young annual weeds and plants, and poultry manure while the second intermediate group which

 takes a little longer to decompose such as coffee grounds, cut flowers, vegetable leaves and trimmings, rhubarb leaves, soft hedge clippings